easeaico/pulse-go/docs/Methodology/NervousMethodology.md

 Actions and conditions with responses specific to the Nervous System were validated.
 A summary of this validation is shown in @tableref {NervousValidationSummary}.
 More details on each individual scenario's validation can be found below.

 <center>
-*@tabledef {NervousValidationSummary} Cumulative validation results for Nervous specific conditions and actions scenarios.*
+<i>@tabledef {NervousValidationSummary} Cumulative validation results for Nervous specific conditions and actions scenarios.</i>
 </center>

 |	Key	|